temitayocharles/stack-to-k8s/docs/learning/COMMON-MISTAKES.md

 # 🚨 Common Kubernetes Mistakes (Boss Fight Edition)

-You made it this far—now dodge the traps that trip up even seasoned cluster wranglers.
-Keep this guide nearby while you lab and treat every mistake as an XP boost waiting to happen.
+Short, practical traps to avoid—read this before you press Enter.
+Treat every mistake as an XP boost.

 ---